2022 NHL Stadium Series: Entertainment

 Country singer Dustin Lynch performed the song "Party Mode" during team introductions.
 He was accompanied by the Vanderbilt Spirit dance team.
 Singer Jessie James Decker sang the national anthem.
+The ceremonial puck drop was conducted by Titans alumni players Brett Kern and Taylor Lewan along with Predators alumni player Pekka Rinne.
 Country singers Miranda Lambert and Dierks Bentley performed during the first intermission.
 Dierks Bentley performed the songs "Burning Man" and "I Hold On".
 Miranda Lambert performed the songs "Drunk (And I Don't Wanna Go Home)" and "Kerosene".
 Bentley and Lambert also sang the song "Gimme All Your Lovin'" together in a duet.

 Broadcasting

 The game was broadcast nationally in the United States by TNT.
 With it being scheduled for a Saturday night, the game will air north of the border under the Hockey Night in Canada banner on Sportsnet.